Class Council and School Council

 How does our Class Council and School Council work?

-- Three Class Council officials are nominated and then voted in by their class mates – they are not chosen by their teachers.
+- Two Class Council officials are nominated and then voted in by their class mates – they are not chosen by their teachers.
 Elections are held at the beginning of each academic year.

 - Once elected, key roles and responsibilities (the Chair, Vice-Chair and Secretary) are allocated within each Class Council.